 Farmer Mac's current information security program with cybersecurity procedures, policies, practices, and controls, may not be sufficient to prevent unauthorized access to its information technology assets or data, which could lead to a significant disruption to business operations; unauthorized access to or acquisition, destruction, alteration, release, theft, or loss of confidential, proprietary, or personal data; fraud (on Farmer Mac and/or its customers); extortion; financial and economic loss or costs; errors in its financial statements; impairment of its liquidity; harm to employees, customers, or vendors; liability or service interruptions to its customers; loss of customers or vendors; violation of data protection laws and other litigation and legal risk; increased regulatory or legislative scrutiny; or reputational damage.
-Farmer Mac also could be subject to litigation and government enforcement actions as a result of any such failure.
+Even when an attempted cybersecurity attack or other security breach is successfully avoided or thwarted.
+Farmer Mac may need to expend substantial resources in doing so, may be required to take actions that could adversely affect customer satisfaction or behavior, or may be exposed to reputational damage.
+Farmer Mac also could be subject to litigation and government enforcement actions as a result of any failure in its procedures, policies, practices, and controls.
 Any such claim or proceeding could cause us to incur significant unplanned expenses in excess of Farmer Mac's insurance coverage, which could adversely affect Farmer Mac's financial condition and results of operations.
-The amount and scope of insurance Farmer Mac maintains may not cover all expenses related to such claims.
-Also, Farmer Mac's service providers may also experience interruptions to their technology, facilities, and information systems that could adversely impact Farmer Mac and over which Farmer Mac may have limited or no control.
-Finally, the risk of unauthorized access to confidential, proprietary, or personal information through information system breaches or inadvertent dissemination may be heightened in a remote-working environment, which is currently more prevalent at Farmer Mac.
+The amount and scope of insurance Farmer Mac maintains may not cover all expenses related to those claims.
+Also, the risk of unauthorized access to confidential, proprietary, or personal information through information system breaches or inadvertent dissemination may be heightened in a remote-working environment, which is currently more prevalent at Farmer Mac.

-Failure by Farmer Mac's third-party loan servicers, third-party applications, information systems providers, and other service providers to protect confidential information from unauthorized access and dissemination could result in liability for Farmer Mac or damage Farmer Mac's reputation, which could have a negative effect on Farmer Mac's business, operating results, or financial condition.
+Failure by Farmer Mac's third-party loan servicers, third-party applications, information systems providers (including artificial intelligence systems), and other service providers to protect confidential information from unauthorized access and dissemination could have a negative effect on Farmer Mac's business, operating results, or financial condition.

-Farmer Mac relies on third parties, including loan servicers, information systems providers, software-as-aservice (SaaS) providers, cloud computing service providers, law firms, and other service providers, to perform various functions that support Farmer Mac's business and operations.
+Farmer Mac relies on third parties, including loan servicers, information systems providers, software-asservice (SaaS) providers, cloud computing service providers, law firms, and other service providers, to perform various functions that support Farmer Mac's business and operations.
 Farmer Mac depends on these third parties to collect, process, transmit, and store a variety of confidential, proprietary, or personal information, including sensitive financial information and customer information.
 Just as Farmer Mac is subject to numerous cyber-attacks from a variety of actors, so too are these third parties.
 Farmer Mac requires third parties who collect, process, or store confidential, proprietary, or personal data to adhere to security policies, processes, and controls.
-However, the control systems, cybersecurity program, infrastructure, and personnel associated with third parties with which Farmer Mac does business or obtains services are beyond its control.
-Farmer Mac is aware of cybersecurity incidents involving its third party service providers in the past, and although Farmer Mac has not experienced a material loss of data or disruption of its operations due to a breach of third party systems, unauthorized access to a third party service provider's information technology assets or data may significantly impact Farmer Mac's operations in the same manner as incidents on its own systems.
+However, the control systems, cybersecurity program, infrastructure, and personnel associated with third parties with which Farmer Mac does business or obtains service sare beyond its control.
+Farmer Mac is aware of cybersecurity incidents involving its third party service providers in the past.
+Although Farmer Mac has not experienced a material loss of data or disruption of its operations due to a breach of third party systems, unauthorized access to a third party service provider's information technology assets or data may significantly impact Farmer Mac's operations in the same manner as incidents on its own systems.